 - To receive credit for e-CHUG, you must submit an Electronic Verification of Completion (EVC).
 Failure to submit your EVC will result in a hold on your student account.
 To submit your EVC, click “Verify completion of your eCHECKUP TO GO” on the Resources tab.

 - Type your name, email, and WSU ID number.
-Select “Health Promotion Health and Wellness Services” to send your verification to us.
+Select “Health Promotion Cougar Health Services” to send your verification to us and click next.

 - Print your certificate if you want to.
 After the screen reads “Verification Complete,” you can log out.